 Local and international research suggests that the total carbon emissions for an average funeral service range from 330kg to more than 1,400kg of CO2.

-Choosing to have a Green Ending not only significantly reduces the amount of carbon emissions produced compared to a traditional funeral, but reduces the overall environmental degredation of lands and waterways.
+Choosing to have a Green Ending not only significantly reduces the amount of carbon emissions produced compared to a traditional funeral, but reduces the overall environmental degradation of lands and waterways.

 At Green Endings we aim to return everything back to earth as naturally as possible.
 We do this by promoting the growth of native trees, shrubs and wildflowers, which in turn brings birds and other wildlife to the area.
 Water is not wasted, and pesticides and herbicides are not used to try and control nature.